gi1mic/homeassistant_durai/README.md

 and my thanks goes out to iPeel who created the above project.

 # Known issues
+* This is a work in progress, the data may not be correct!!!!!
-* MPTT voltages read as zero
+* * MPTT voltages read as zero
 * System and battery temps read as zero